+Plus/Minus grading is used.
+Your semester grade will be determined based on your performance on the following items: Exam, Homework and Quiz.
 All scores will be available in "Grades" on the course Canvas immediately upon completion of grading.
 Check "Grades" on a daily basis and notify us if you believe an error has been made in your grades.
-Any reports on potential grading errors must be made within one week of each scored item posting in order to guarantee any grade revisions.
+Any reports on potential grading errors must be made within one week of score posting in order to guarantee any grade revisions.